 Headless WordPress

-WordPress is the most popular CMS in the world – as of 2023, 63.6% of websites with an identifiable CMS are currently using WordPress.
+WordPress is the most popular CMS in the world – as of 2023, 63.6% of websites that use a CMS are built on WordPress.
 A traditional WordPress setup uses a theme composed of templates written in the scripting language PHP, to deliver content to the user interface.
-When deployed in a headless architecture, you use an API to fetch the content as data, and use whatever front-end you want, including more modern frameworks such as Next.js or Gatsby.
-This is a popular option for headless projects as it combines the familiarity and stability of WordPress with the improved performance and flexibility of headless.
+WordPress can be and is regularly used as a headless CMS.
+When deployed in a headless architecture, you can use an API to fetch the content as data, and deploy whatever frontend framework you want, including more modern and flexible frameworks such as Next.js or Gatsby.
+This is an increasingly popular option for headless projects as it combines the familiarity and stability of WordPress with the improved performance and flexibility of headless CMS.

 Sanity

 Sanity is a CMS platform that offers content management only.
-Unlike WordPress, there is no front-end interface at all, meaning you get a completely blank slate.
-The platform is highly customisable and the ethos is based around structured content – meaning breaking content into its smallest reasonable pieces and treating it as data that can be arranged and rearranged and expressed on any website, app, feed or product but all pulled from one platform.
-Sanity powers the websites of many household names including Nike, Sonos and Conde Nast.
+Unlike WordPress, there is no frontend interface at all, meaning you get a completely blank slate.
+The platform is highly customisable and the ethos is based around structured content – meaning breaking content into its smallest reasonable pieces and treating it as data that can be arranged and rearranged and expressed on any website, app, feed or product.
+But crucially, all of this content is still pulled from one platform.
+Sanity currently powers around 14% of the web’s headless websites, and adopters included many household names such as Puma, Sonos and Conde Nast.

 Adobe Experience Manager

-Adobe Experience Manager is similar to WordPress in that it can be both packaged with a frontend or used in a headless architecture.
-AEM is popular with enterprise-level organisations with large internal comms and content teams due to the native integration with Adobe Creative Cloud and digital asset management capabilities.
+Adobe Experience Manager is similar to WordPress in that it can be both packaged with a frontend or used as a headless CMS.
+AEM is popular with enterprise-level organisations with large internal comms and content teams due to its native integration with Adobe Creative Cloud and digital asset management capabilities.
 Unlike WordPress or Sanity, AEM is not open-source, meaning flexibility in customising the backend CMS platform is a little more limited, but support may be more readily available as it is provided by Adobe rather than the user community.

 Headless CMS and SEO

-Despite the many benefits, headless CMS is not always the right option for every web project.
-A traditional CMS setup is still a useful and viable option in many use cases that do not have the complexity or scale that a headless warrants.
+There are many benefits to building your website or digital product with a headless CMS.
+That being said, headless is not always the right option for every project.
+A traditional CMS setup, deployed in the right way, can still be a useful and powerful option in many use cases that do not necessarily have the complexity or scale that a headless warrants.

-- Content delivery speed is a significant priority (note that websites built with a traditional architecture can be built and optimised for speed and performance, but a headless approach gives you more control and more options for this optimisation)
+- Content delivery speed is a significant priority (note that websites built with a traditional CMS can be built and optimised for speed and performance, but a headless approach gives you more control and more extensive options for this optimisation)

 - You need to be able to deliver content across multiple digital touch points